shdwmtr/steambrew/profile/README.md

 ### Software doesn't maintain itself.
-Please consider contributing or helping maintain our projects, it goes a long way.
+We need your help, please consider contributing or helping maintain our projects, it goes a long way.